- FSW Points 1st Language

 - CRS Points With Spouse

 Are you looking to immigrate to Canada?
-There are many educational and professional opportunities available.
-The standard of living is very high among westernized countries.
-Most Canadians speak English and a great number speak French as well.
+There are many educational and professional opportunities available and the standard of living is very high among westernized countries.
+Most Canadians speak English and a great number of individuals speak French as well.

 Have you already taken a language ability test for English or French with good results?
 Immigrating to Canada through the Express Entry System could be an ideal option for you.